Ellen White Investigation

 To teach that the words of the Bible are not inspired is heresy.
 It destroys faith in the Word of God.
 In the quote at the top of this page, Mrs. White wrote that the "words and thoughts" of the Biblical authors "receive the impress of the individual mind."
 If that is so, how deep of an impression does the individual's mind make?
 Is it ten percent human and ninety percent divine?
 Or is it ninety percent human and ten percent divine?
 How does one go about figuring out what part of the words are human and what part are inspired?
 How can we live by Christ's command in Matthew 4:4 to live by every word that proceeds from the mouth of God if we have no idea what those words are?
 Do we need the Ellen White Estate and the SDA Church to determine for the saints which words are actually inspired and which words have the "human impress"?

-The bottom line is that Seventh-day Adventists abandoned the doctrine that the words in the Bible are inspired at the insistence of the Ellen G. White Estate.
-They needed to abolish verbal inspiration because it has been convincingly proven that Ellen White's words were not inspired.
-They needed to lower the Biblical prophets to Ellen White's level of inspiration in order to maintain their theory that she was inspired in the same manner as the Biblical prophets.
+The evidence presented here suggests that Seventh-day Adventists abandoned the doctrine of verbal inspiration of the Bible due to the influence of the Ellen G. White Estate.
+They needed to demolish the idea that the words of the Bible are inspired because it had been convincingly proven that Ellen White's words were not inspired.
+They needed to lower the Biblical prophets to Ellen White's level of inspiration to maintain their theory that she was inspired in the same manner as the Biblical prophets.
 Thus, to maintain the facade of faith in their prophet Ellen White, the SDA Church abandoned the verbal inspiration of the Bible.

 Mrs. White wrote: